 We had a lot of fun and created a lot of energy in defining these Business Analysis manifesto’s.
-They turn out to be very useful to explain the expected role of Business Analysts in an Agile environment, and to start people journey in changing their behavior.
+They turn out to be very useful to explain the expected role of Business Analysts in an Agile environment, and to start people journey in changing their behavior and make good intentions.

 * The Business Analysis Manifesto is available in Dutch as well.
 So if you are tempted to translate it, consider sending me an email instead.